raspberrypilearning/dont-fall-in/en/step_2.md

 --- task ---

-**Choose:** Will your character move from left to right or top to bottom?
+**Choose:** Will your character move from left to right, or bottom to top?

 ![](images/direction-examples.png)